Insulin glargine: Mechanism of action

 Insulin glargine differs from human insulin by replacing asparagine with glycine in position 21 of the A-chain and by carboxy-terminal extension of B-chain by 2 arginine residues.
 The arginine amino acids shift the isoelectric point from a pH of 5.4 to 6.7, making the molecule more soluble at an acidic pH and less soluble at physiological pH.
 The isoelectric shift also allows for the subcutaneous injection of a clear solution.
 The glycine substitution prevents deamidation of the acid-sensitive asparagine at acidic pH.
 In the neutral subcutaneous space, higher-order aggregates form, resulting in a slow, peakless dissolution and absorption of insulin from the site of injection.

 History

 In June 2000, the European Commission formally approved the launching of Lantus by Sanofi-Aventis Germany in the European Union.
 The admission was prolonged on 9 June 2005.

 A three-fold more concentrated formulation, brand name Toujeo, was introduced after FDA approval in 2015.

 Legal status

 Biosimilars

-As of 2025, there are two commercially available insulin glargine biosimilars in the USA: